 GCSE Chinese (Spoken Mandarin) has a Foundation Tier (grades 1-5) and a Higher Tier (grades 4-9).
 Students must take all four question papers at the same tier.
 All question papers must be taken in the same series.
-Our pupils will all take the higher tier papers only.
+Our pupils are entered for higher tier papers only.